What the best water

 need to make sure you have enough space for the larger capacity.
 Also, some

-hybrid types), so you'll need to plan for appropriate cubic square footage
+surrounding air, so you'll need to plan for appropriate cubic square footage

 hence might be taller or wider than a heater they are replacing.
 Check the